Sumeet-Raina/CV/README.md

 * Fundamentals of Computer & Operating Systems
 * Introduction to Scripting Languages, Web Designing
 & Uses of Internet

+## Skills

+**Communication**
+Throughout my career I have always worked in environments built on the ability to make yourself understood.
+Whether explaining a lesson to children in the classroom, conflict resolution on the playground, debating on how to implement the curriculum with my colleagues or helping staff work through their technical difficulties.
+Whilst at Makers Academy I feel I have grown my abilities during pair programming sessions and working on group projects, I have become more confident speaking out in meetings and making sure I can add my experience to situations that demand it.

+**Passion for Learning**
+During my time working in education, my focus was always on how I could best teach others and in turn this taught me a lot about how I learn myself.
+Taught myself how to code initially.
+Enjoy reading about cognitive psychology to find out how I can learn more effectively.

+**Problem Solving**
+My love of problem solving has grown exponentially since I started programming., I now revel in working my way out of a difficult debugging problem, or researching how to best go about utilising a new technology.

 ## Experience